 Puebla is the birthplace of mole poblano.
 A dish served in Mexican eateries worldwide, mole poblano is considered the national dish of Mexico.
 While in Puebla, it is worth the experience to dine on mole poblano from one of the local restaurants.

 Cholula, officially known as Cholula de Rivadavia, is another small city adjacent to Puebla that is worth a visit.
-A site of note includes the Great Pyramid that has the Nuestra Senora de los Remedios sanctuary at the top.
+A site of note includes the Great Pyramid, which has the Nuestra Senora de los Remedios sanctuary at the top.
 Every year the spring equinox is celebrated here, as well as the feast of the Virgin of the Remedies.

-One of Mexico’s Pueblos Magicos, Tepoztlán is a lovely place to visit on day trips from Mexico City.
-According to legend, this is where many Atzec gods, including Quetzalcoatl, the Aztec feathered serpent god, were born – in fact, Tepoztlan has been an important religious site for centuries.
+One of Mexico’s Pueblos Magicos, Tepoztlán, is a lovely place to visit on day trips from Mexico City.
+According to legend, this is where many Aztec gods, including Quetzalcoatl, the Aztec feathered serpent god, were born – in fact, Tepoztlan has been an important religious site for centuries.

 HOW TO GET THERE: Buses to Tepoztlan leave regularly from the bus terminal in southern Mexico City.

-Tlaxcala is located on the Trans-Mexican Volcanic Belt about 77-miles east of Mexico City.
+Tlaxcala is located on the Trans-Mexican Volcanic Belt about 77 miles (124 km) east of Mexico City.
 The archeological ruins of Tlaxcala are not as well-known as others in Mexico.
-The sites of Cacaxtla, Xochitecatl and Tizatlan are the major ruins here.
+The sites of Cacaxtla, Xochitecatl, and Tizatlan are the major ruins here.

 Xochitecatl was built around 300 to 400 AD.
 It contained a ceremonial center with structures including ‘The Spiral Building’, ‘The Volcano Base’, ‘The Serpent Pyramid’, and ‘The Flower Pyramid’.

-Tizatlan has many structures made from adobe brick.
+Tizatlan has many structures made from adobe bricks.
 There are two stucco-covered altars where human sacrifices were made.
-Just beyond these altars are murals depicting the gods Tezcatlipoca, Tlaloc and Mayahuel.
+Just beyond these altars are murals depicting the gods Tezcatlipoca, Tlaloc, and Mayahuel.

 HOW TO GET THERE: To get to Tlaxala from Mexico City, you can catch the bus from Mexico City TAPO.
 The drive from the city is about two hours.

-If you favor Spanish colonial architecture, the visit to Morelia is worth the 180-mile trip.
-In the main square, you will be in awe of the beautiful 17th century Baroque cathedral.
+In the main square, you will be in awe of the beautiful 17th-century Baroque cathedral.
 Another place of note, Clavijero Palace, dates back to 1660.

-HOW TO GET THERE: It takes a few hours to get to Morelia from Mexico City, no matter what mode of transportation you use.
-In a car, the journey will take just over three hours.
-By bus the trip from either Mexico Poniente or Mexico Norte will take four to five hours, with a cost ranging from $20-$40 USD.
+HOW TO GET THERE: In a car, the journey will take just over three hours.
+By bus, the trip from either Mexico Poniente or Mexico Norte will take four to five hours so I don’t recommend it.

 San Miguel de Allende

-Although quite far from Mexico City, San Miguel de Allende is worth the trip to see this picturesque colonial town.
-When you stroll around town, you will see the flourishing art scene with paintings, sculpture and pottery for sale by locals.
+Although quite far for day trips from Mexico City, San Miguel de Allende is worth the trip to see this picturesque colonial town.
+When you stroll around town, you will see the flourishing art scene with paintings, sculptures, and pottery for sale by locals.